SFDO-Tooling/CumulusCI/docs/cookbook.rst

 For most tasks, you'll want to override the `_run_task` method in your subclass to provide the implementation.
 The return value of this function is saved as part of the StepResult.
 Exceptions from `cumulusci.core.exceptions` should be raised to communicate task status to the user or flow.
 If no exceptions are thrown, the task is considered to have completed successfully.

-Task options
+Pydantic Task options
 ------------

 Task options are defined by declaring an inner `Options` class.
 This class must sublass `cumulusci.utils.option_parsing.CCIOptions`.
 These options are validated via the use of `Pydantic models <https://pydantic-docs.helpmanual.io/usage/models/>`_ which are generated dynamically for each `Options` class.
 Each option can define its own type via either a `standard library type <https://pydantic-docs.helpmanual.io/usage/types/>`_ or by utilizing a custom type from `cumulusci.utils.option_parsing`.
 Current custom types include (but are not limited to): `PathOption`, `MappingOption`, and `ListOfStringsOption`.
-Additionally the `Field() <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation>`_ function is useful for further customizing options.
+Additionally the `Field() <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation`_ function is useful for further customizing options.
 This can be imported from `cumulusci.utils.option_parsing` and used when defining individual options.
 Below is an example task that takes two options: (1) A required string (myString), and (2) A file path ::

     from cumulusci.util.option_parsing import PathOption, Field